About the Composers’ Forum

 During three of our week-long sessions, under the guidance of Senior Composer-in-Residence Donald Crockett, we invite distinguished Composers-in-Residence to coach their music, along with Composition Fellows, who are paired with Composers-in-Residence.
 Works by Composers-in-Residence and Composition Fellows are performed each week by faculty and participants.

-The Conference invites a Composer-in-Residence to attend each of Weeks 2, 3, and 4 and commissions the Composer-in-Residence to write a chamber work specifically for a participant group to prepare for performance at a Participant Musicale.
+The Conference invites a Composer-in-Residence to attend each of Weeks 2, 3, and 4 (all four weeks in 2022) and commissions the Composer-in-Residence to write a chamber work specifically for a participant group to prepare for performance at a Participant Musicale.
 The Conference also programs previously-composed works by these composers for performance by faculty groups on the Conference Concert Series.

 Composers-in-Residence coach participant groups both on their own commissioned works and on other works in the chamber music literature.